Breakout (video game): Development

 A precursor to Breakout was Clean Sweep, released by Ramtek in 1974.
 In that game, the player uses a paddle to hit a ball up towards a playfield of dots, which disappear as the ball moves through the dots; the goal is to achieve a clean sweep by erasing all the dots.
 Clean Sweep was one of the top ten best-selling arcade video games of 1974 and sold a total of 3,500 arcade cabinets.

-Breakout, a discrete logic (non-microprocessor) game, was designed by Nolan Bushnell, Steve Jobs, and Steve Bristow, all three of whom were involved with Atari and its Kee Games subsidiary.
+Breakout, a discrete logic (non-microprocessor) game, was designed by Nolan Bushnell and Steve Bristow, both of whom were involved with Atari and its Kee Games subsidiary.
 Atari produced innovative video games using the Pong hardware as a means of competition against companies making "Pong clones".
 Bushnell wanted to turn Pong into a single player game, where the player would use a paddle to maintain a ball that depletes a wall of bricks.
 Bushnell was certain the game would be popular, and he and Bristow partnered to produce a concept.
 Al Alcorn was assigned as the Breakout project manager, and he began development with Cyan Engineering in 1975.
-Bushnell assigned Steve Jobs to design a prototype.
+Bushnell assigned Steve Jobs, who was not an engineer, to design a prototype.
 Jobs was offered $750, with an award for every TTL (transistor-transistor logic) chip fewer than 50.
 Jobs promised to complete a prototype within four days.